filecoin-project/venus/CODEWALK.md

 The keystore contains the binary encoded peer key for interacting securely over the network.
 This data lives in a file at `$HOME/.filecoin/keystore/self`.

+## Testing

+(More content coming here)

+A few functional tests have some bash scripts orchestrating complex test setups.

 ## Dependencies